seanballais/jogster/README.md

 When running and using the app, the phone should not be suddenly shook and is recommended to remain in a stationary position as much as possible.

+The app is only guaranteed to run on Android devices.
+It may still run well on iOS devices but it is unconfirmed due to the lack of testing.
+When using a tablet, the UI may also not look as good as when viewed using a smartphone.

 ### Source Code

 The code is licensed under the MPL 2.0 license and can be viewed in [GitHub](https://github.com/seanballais/jogster).